RedactedCoder23/AOS/docs/ci.md

 ### Smoke Test

-The workflow includes a Linux-only `smoke-test` job which invokes `verify_all.sh`.
+The workflow includes a Linux-only `smoke-test` job which invokes `scripts/ci-full.sh`.
 Failures in this job do not fail the overall workflow.